Civil and Environmental Engineering

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

 The M.S.E. program has a strong research focus reflected in the requirement of a master’s thesis.
-By the second term of study, a committee consisting of the adviser and one additional faculty member is formed to guide and supervise the candidate in his or her research.
+By the second term of study, a committee consisting of the adviser and one additional faculty member is formed to guide and supervise the candidate's research.
 Candidates must prepare and submit an acceptable thesis as well as present an open seminar on their research.

 An M.Eng. degree is offered to students who are interested in the applied aspects of engineering and who wish to prepare for professional practice and consulting.
 The department offers two such programs: the M.Eng. in structural engineering, and the M.Eng. in environmental engineering and water resources.
 The M.Eng. degree is usually completed in one academic year of full-time study.